markusteim/7477ccc5-9fbd-475b-85aa-861f321e3610/pages/Categories George Washington University/value & values.md

 <br>
 <ul style="list-style-type: decimal; margin-left: 20px;">

-- To further improve the university's environment, the administration could take more proactive measures in addressing and preventing incidents of racism, antisemitism, and sexual assault.
-- Efforts to increase the diversity of the student body, particularly in terms of race and socioeconomic status, could also be enhanced.
-- Additionally, fostering a more inclusive atmosphere where all students feel represented and heard could contribute to a more positive campus culture.
+- To further enhance the student experience, the university could focus on expanding its efforts to increase diversity within the classroom to reflect the broader D.C. community.
+- Additionally, continuing to develop and promote STEM and engineering programs could attract a wider range of students.
+- Strengthening community spaces and fostering community growth could also enhance the sense of belonging among students.
+- Lastly, maintaining and expanding partnerships with local vendors for the GWorld payment system could continue to provide convenient and affordable options for students.

 </ul>